 CORRUPT OFFICIALS POCKET FUNDS MEANT FOR ANIMAL CONTROL:

-Officials in Ukraine are suspected of corruption and pocketing 99% of the funds that should be used for animal overpopulation controls.
-With the 1% left, they choose cheap and inhumane methods.
+Officials in Ukraine are suspected of corruption and pocketing the vast majority of the funds that should be used for animal overpopulation controls.
+Leaving barely any funds for it, they choose cheap and inhumane methods.
 Animals who are poisoned suffer prolonged and agonising deaths.
 Evidence filmed in the country by charity Naturewatch shows dogs with their bodies racked by spasms in their death-throes.